justinrummel/jr.com-mm/_posts/2017-04-29-rev3-westfields-2017-race-report.md

 #### Bike

-- The bike course was a closed off two-lane "commercial zoned" area of Chantilly, VA that comprised of two loops of mostly flat, with an occasional low rolling "hills" (not really hills... but not 100% flat).
+- The bike course was a closed off two-lane "commercial zoned" area of Chantilly, VA that consists of two loops of mostly flat, with an occasional low rolling "hills" (not really hills... but not 100% flat).
 The first loop I tried to keep a high cadence while pushing myself just under "race pace" to make sure I didn't burn myself out.
 The second lap was the time to kick it a little harder as I wasn't sure what was going to happen on the run.

 	+ [Training Peaks Bike Data](http://tpks.ws/sDwC1)